Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 But shopping for travel insurance doesn’t have to be that way.
 This guide will help you:

 - Compare popular budget insurance providers

-- Understand confusing jargon that can save you hundreds of dollars if you ever have to make a claim.
+- Understand confusing jargon that can save you hundreds of dollars if you ever have to make an insurance claim.

 Bottom line: Travel insurance is important, and you need it.
 In some cases, it’s even mandatory (work and holiday visas or studying abroad).